ernestsmotlak/To-Do-App/README.md

 Made using React, Node.js and Sqlite.

 ## Current
-- Pass login successful (true/false) into the child components.
+- Remake the usersite and loginform components.
-    - If ls = true show task components.
-    - Otherwise show error message.

-- After user is logged in, show all tasks belonging to user.
+- The UserSite.js should be the parent, the LoginForm.js a child.

 ## Next